kekonen/marriaged/README.md

 ---

-*© 2024 ZK Marriage Registry.
+*© 2035 Marrgiaged.
 Built for privacy, powered by love.*

 </div>